-The Golden Boot will be awarded to the player who scored the most goals throughout the Championship.
-If two or more players score the same number of goals, the number of assists (as determined by Concacaf) shall be decisive.
-If two or more players are still equal after taking into account the number of assists, the total minutes played during the competitions will be taken into account, with the player playing fewer minutes ranked first.
+The Top Scorer award will be awarded to the player who scored the most goals throughout the Group Stage and Knockout Stage.
+If two (2) or more players score the same number of goals, the number of assists (as determined by Concacaf) shall be decisive.
+If two (2) or more players are still equal after taking into account the number of assists, the total minutes played during the competitions will be taken into account, with the player playing fewer minutes ranked first.